lacaffar/club-website/README.txt

 3. Fix title (Description in Issues)

-4. Fix menu bar color (Description in Issues)
+4. Fix menu bar color (Description in Issues) - Fixed

 Also if you think its better to scrap the HTML website and switch over to wordpress/smth else, experiment with it.
 YOU (calvin & aiden) got this!!
 I'm counting on you guys